PrestaShop/prestashop.github.io/news/_posts/2020-10-09-how-to-write-a-new-ui-test.md

   }
 ```

-But there's a chance that some functions you need is not implemented yet.
+But there's a chance that some functions you need are not implemented yet.
 It's the case here for the *viewCustomer()* function.

 ```js
 /**